-As the visual environments humans live in are inherently cluttered, crowding is ubiquitous in spatial vision and serves as a fundamental sensory limitation on visual cognition.
+1 School of Psychology, University of Southampton, Southampton, UK a fundamental sensory limitation on visual cognition.
 Reading in particular, may be prone to constraints of crowding since written text is a compact form of visual information, with crowding present between different units of text (i.e., letters, words, and lines).
 Early evidence demonstrating the role of crowding in reading can be found in a line of psychophysical research on visual span arguing that the number of letters readers can recognize without making an eye movement (i.e., the visual span) serves as a low-level sensory limitation on reading (Legge et al., 2007).
-Consistent with this visual span hypothesis, these studies revealed that manipulations of text properties, including contrast, text size, text spacing, affected the size of reader's visual span, which in turn highly correlated with their reading speed (Legge et al., 2007; Legge et al., 2001; Yu et al., 2007).
+Consistent with this visual span hypothesis, these studies revealed that manipulations of text properties, including contrast, text size, text spacing, affected the size of reader's visual span, which in turn highly correlated with their reading speed (Legge et al., 2001; Legge et al., 2007; Yu et al., 2007).
 For the purpose of understanding the limiting factor of visual span size, two studies dissociated visual acuity and visual crowding in separate psychophysical measurements and found that crowding, but not acuity, accounted for the observed correlation with reading speed (Levi et al., 2007; Pelli et al., 2007).
 These findings in turn led to the conclusion of reading speed being proportional to the reader's crowding susceptibility.